rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 ## Producer

-Being our final goal to produce messages to a Kafka topic ...
+Our final goal is to produce messages to a Kafka topic.

 From the point of view of the application we want an interface `MyEventProducer` to produce events to a generic messaging system.
-These events will be of type `MyEvent` (just containing a `text` field to make it simpler).
+These events will be of type `MyEvent`, just containing a `text` field to make it simpler:
 ```kotlin
 class MyEvent(val text: String)